A Social Network Analysis of Occupational Segregation: Social welfare

 Hence, in the symmetric case there is complete equality.
 On the other hand, in the case of segregation, we consider the equilibrium allocation $(\mu_{R} ,\mu_{G})=(1,\mu^{\ast})$, such that Reds obtain a higher payoff than Greens.
 Therefore, we might face a tradeoff when assessing an integration policy.
 It enforces equality, but it might decrease employment.

 To this purpose we plot the increase in social welfare from such an integration policy, $I=W(\mu^{S},\mu^{S})/W(1,\mu^{\ast})-1$, as function of $\alpha$.
 Figure~\ref{figsecondbest1} shows this plot.

 We observe that $I$ is negative for all values of $\alpha$.
 So for the chosen parameters the integration policy is never preferred.
-People are better off segregated.
+In this world, people are better off segregated.

-Our results are very clear; with a utilitarian welfare function, a second best policy involves a \textquotedblleft laissez-faire\textquotedblright\ policy, such that society becomes segregated.
+Our results are clear: with a utilitarian welfare function, a second best policy involves a \textquotedblleft laissez-faire\textquotedblright\ policy, such that society becomes segregated.
 The intuition behind this result is twofold.
 First, in the case of partial segregation the equilibrium is determined by the Green workers.
 They trade off a benefit in wage against a loss in employment.
 Their individual incentives therefore already put a limit on the amount of wage inequality that can be sustained in equilibrium.
 Second, an integration policy would lead to lower employment rates.
-In a society with risk-averse individuals, society puts large emphasis on unemployment, and therefore prefers to allow for some inequality in order to obtain these higher employment rates.
+Or, with risk-averse individuals, the society is willing to tolerate some inequality in exchange for higher employment rates.

 We finally remark that an integration policy is only beneficial when society has \emph{additional} distributional concerns that are not captured by the concavity of the individual utility function.
 For example, consider the case of a maximin social welfare function: $W_{\min}=\min_{i}\Pi_{i}$.
 In the integrated case, $\mu_{R}=\mu_{G}=\mu^{S}$, everyone obtains the same payoff, whereas in the segregated case workers from group $G$ are worse off.
 Therefore, $W_{\min}(1,\mu^{\ast})=\Pi_{B}^{G}(1,\mu^{\ast})$ and $W_{\min }(\mu^{S},\mu^{S})=\Pi_{B}^{G}(\mu^{S},\mu^{S})$.
 We show a comparison of these two payoffs, $\Pi_{B}^{G}(\mu^{S},\mu^{S})/\Pi_{B}^{G}(1,\mu^{\ast})-1$, in Figure~\ref{figmaximin1}.